| HOME |

 ![]() |

-Layered over all of this since 1995 was a new series of photographs called STUDIO MEN .
+Layered over all of this since 1995 was a new series of photographs called STUD DUST .
 Started on an intuitive whim, these single-frame B&W images deploy men in my studio to interact with signs, tools and other props.
 They are stand-alone images and are on-going, but when I began in 2001 to paste them onto canvas and draw and paint on them, the new Photo Canvases were more like maps than anything else to date.
 At times the photos seem to touch on ideas of self-image in an age of media saturation, as well as on age, ephemerality, territory and perception.
 But as I gradually started to include myself in many of the images, I realized too that they are just as much about my own ageing vis a vis a veneer of perfection and beauty, about my own transition from a world I used to think of as accessible to one in which other conjurings both physical and mental take place.
 These figurative concerns have entered the latest paintings now, brought about in part by osmosis, and heightened by a year's worth of teaching painting and figure drawing as a visiting artist at the University of Arizona in Tucson, in 2003-04.

 NOTES ON THE OTHER MEDIA